nhh-ban/git-Haavardwikse/README.md

 The authors of the papers referenced above claim that their galaxy catalog is approximately complete because it is a *representative* sample of a particular volume in space (the ball of radius 11 megaparsecs centered on you and me).
 There are, however, some signs that the smaller objects are under-represented in the sample.
 Can you make a plot that reveals this tendency and a likely explanation?

+**Plot**

+**Answer**
+This plot shows the opposite, that there are a lot more small universes, this is most likely because there are more small galaxies than big ones.
+This is shown through many studies of the universe.
+The reasons for there being more small universes is hard to know without going deep into science.

 ## Problem 4 (optional)

 Edwin Hubble made two remarkable discoveries that forever changed our perspective of space and time.
 In 1924 he discovered that the Andromeda nebula was a separate galaxy of stars millions of light-years away, which was startling.
 The scale of the universe was then restricted to the Milky Way measured in thousands of light-years.
 A few years later, he also noticed that the speed at which other galaxies move away from us is proportional to their distance.
 He discovered the expansion of space, which, if rewinded, ends up in a singular starting point of time and space itself, the Big Bang.